Find middle school fundraising success by using some simple strategies

 Make sure to continually remind sellers throughout your sale about upcoming check in days.

 The obvious reason for dividing your group up into teams is to encourage competition.
 But how do you reward progress and results?
-Some students will enjoy competing against one another even if the motivation is simply to sell more than their peers.
+Some middle school students will enjoy competing against one another even if the motivation is simply to sell more than their peers.
 After all, they still have prizes they can win after the sale is over.
 Yet others may need more incentive.

 You can increase your group’s profit by offering additional incentives.
 For example, you can offer a special privilege to the team that sells the most after each check in day.
 One option that also works well is our money game.
 You would simply have all of your team names in a hat and only draw out 1 name for each check in day.
 If that team can verify that they’ve reached your preassigned goal for that day then they get to split the $20 prize.